• Skip to primary navigation

 This easy recipe for sesame chicken has got to be one of my all-time favourite dishes for when the Chinese craving hits.
 It's got all the Asian flavours that combine so well together - ginger, garlic, oyster sauce, soy sauce, sesame.
 And the best thing about making it at home is that you know exactly what has gone into it, and you can adjust the flavours to suit yourself.

-The sesame chicken is coated in a light tempura batter and fried to a crispy golden brown, covered with a delicious Asian flavoured sauce and sprinkled with sesame seeds.
+The sesame chicken is coated in a light tempura batter and fried to a crispy golden brown, covered with a delicious Asian-flavoured sauce and sprinkled with sesame seeds.
 The chicken itself is mouth-wateringly tender, due to the fact that it is left to marinate for 15 minutes in a light batter made with cornflour (cornstarch) and egg.
-The cornflour and egg white in the batter break down the fibres in the chicken, making it beautifully soft and tender
+The cornflour and egg white in the batter breaks down the fibres in the chicken, making it beautifully soft and tender

 If you enjoy seafood, you can substitute the chicken with shrimp (or prawns if you live in England).
 The steps in the recipe would remain the same.